-Canon U.S.A. released two new cameras that any camera enthusiast would get along better.
+Canon U.S.A. released two new cameras that any camera enthusiast would get along with better.
 Canon announced the EOS 90D and Canon EOS M6 Mark II, a compact mirrorless camera with next-generation Canon APS-C sensors that are designed perfectly to fit the needs of photographers.

 Both cameras tout a new 32.5-megapixel APS-C image sensor, a DIGIC 8 image processor, an electronic shutter capable of speeds up to 1/16000, uncropped 4K/30 video recording, dual-pixel autofocus in live view with 5,481 selectable points, built-in Wi-Fi, Bluetooth connectivity, and USB-C.